Adam Bartlett: Darlington and York City

 Bartlett had his Hartlepool contract cancelled by mutual consent on 21 March 2017 to take up a full-time role as an academy goalkeeping coach at Middlesbrough and moved into part-time football, signing for National League North club Darlington the following day.
 He made eight appearances for Darlington in 2016–17 as they finished fifth in the table.
 However, Darlington were denied entry to the play-offs because their Blackwell Meadows ground did not meet seating requirements.

 In October 2017, Bartlett turned down the opportunity to sign for Darlington's National League North rivals York City, as he wanted to stay part-time.
 York had recently appointed Martin Gray as manager, who Bartlett played under at Darlington.
 He eventually signed for York on 7 November 2017 for an undisclosed fee on a contract until June 2019.
 He left York in May 2019 to pursue a career in sales with sporting goods manufacturers Core 37 and play part-time football for Whickham of the Northern League Division One.

 Coaching career

 In August 2019, Bartlett began working as the goalkeeper coach for Newcastle's U23 side.
 He began working with the first team in January 2022, assisting head goalkeeper coach Simon Smith.
 On 21 October 2022, it was announced that Bartlett had been promoted to role of Newcastle's head goalkeeper coach.

+Bartlett left Newcastle United in late August 2026 following Matthias Jaissle’s appointment as head coach.